prkskrs/prkskrs/README.md

 I am a Backend Developer and Data Scientist who is exploring Node.js, Artificial Intelligence, and Python.
 I am having a strong passion to work in broad areas of IT to achieve organizational goals, personal growth, and professional satisfaction through hard work, loyalty and positive attitude.<br><br>
 🔭 I’m currently working on NLP Project. <br>
-👯 I’m looking to collaborate on MERN and DataScience Projects.<br>
+👯 I’m looking to collaborate on MERN and Data Science Projects.<br>
 🌱 I’m currently learning Backend Developement using Node.js <br>
 💬 Ask me about Data Science (EDA/ML/AI) , Django and Node.js <br>